Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 #### Freeze Logic: Created a freezing state that paralyzes enemy movement (RigidbodyType2D) and animations (animator.speed) for a set duration.
 #### Feedback & Colors: Integrated FlashColor (DOTween) with the freeze state to ensure sprites return to their correct colors.
 NOTE: Some color transition issues persist when hitting frozen enemies, occasionally showing the original prefab colors instead of variants.
 (NEEDS FIXING!)
 #### Bug Fixes: Resolved NullReferenceException by updating prefab references in the WeaponBase and improving component communication.

+## December 18th, 2025

+### Enemy Hierarchy Refactoring & Advanced AI Patrol

+"Cladistic Code Architecture":
+NOTE: "Applying cladistic (biology) concepts to the organization of the class hierarchy facilitated the understanding of the scope of variables and the inheritance of behaviors between passive and reactive enemies."

+Refactored the EnemyBase system into a hierarchical structure (Inheritance) to separate behaviors:

+*EnemyBase (Ancestral/Passive): Basic touch damage.
+*EnemyReactive: Adds health, freezing, and animation states.
+*EnemyPatrol: Adds locomotion and edge detection.
+*EnemyPatrolJumper: Specialized vertical movement (Slime Blue).

+#### Intelligent Patrol System:
+Implemented edge detection using Raycast2D and LayerMasks to prevent enemies from falling off platforms and avoid self-collision issues.

+#### Combat Polish:
+*Modified EnemyBase to filter damage using Tags, preventing enemies from hurting each other or ice spikes.
+*Adjusted collision logic to allow frozen enemies to act as solid platforms without dealing damage to the player.

+### Bug Fixes:
+Resolved NullReferenceExceptions and context errors by promoting the _isFrozen variable to the base class, ensuring visibility across all derived species.

+Key Learnings:
+*OOP Principles: Practical application of Inheritance (virtual/override) and access modifiers (protected).
+*Spatial Awareness: Using Raycasting for environmental sensing.
+*Physics Interaction: Managing complex interactions between different body types and layers.